HSB14 INFO & FAQ

 Q: What is the schedule?

-The full schedule is available here.
-A print-at-home kit is also available so you may limit waste at the park and print & bring your own schedule if desired.
+The full schedule will is available here.
+A few days before the festival a print-at-home kit will be available so you may limit waste at the park and print & bring your own schedule if desired.

 Q: Is there a mobile app?

 Sorry, there is no camping allowed in Golden Gate Park.
 There is a campground in The Presidio – Rob Hill Campground: http://www.presidio.gov/explore/Pages/rob-hill-campground.aspx and an RV park by Candlestick park: http://sanfranciscorvpark.com/

 If you park on the street, please respect the neighborhood and DO NOT block driveaways!
 Parking in the neighborhoods surrounding Golden Gate Park is EXTREMELY limited.
 We highly encourage taking public transport, biking or walking instead of driving.
 It is very important that we all respect the neighbors around the park – do NOT block driveways, clean up after yourselves, and keep noise levels down.
 Remember that people live here and do not use yards as toilets or trash cans.

 Paid parking will be available on a first come first serve basis at a few lots that include:

 - George Washington High School – 600 32nd Ave. [enter at 30th Ave. between Geary & Anza]